Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 **Trigger mode**

 - All topics: standard behaviour, the node will evaluate each input topic and ouputs the values.
 At each input change, it will output a msg on the flow.
-- Single topic + eval other inputs: the node evaluates all the input topics, but only whenever it receives a msg input with the **specified topic** (having payload **true**), it  outputs a msg to the flow.
+- Single topic + eval other inputs: the node evaluates all the input topics, but only whenever it receives a msg input with the **specified topic**, it  outputs a msg to the flow.

 **If input states are undefined**